GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Leadership: procs when interrupting the end of a cover to cover by deploying a shield
 - Tag Team: proc'ed by the Jammer pulse and the Deflector shield (the latter can also consume the mark)
 - Trauma: boosted by status effects. blind and bleed have separate cooldowns
-- Vanguard: gives bonus armor to yourself in raids
+- Vanguard: also gives bonus armor to yourself in raids
-- Vigilance: stays proc'ed when your base armor remains untouched (like with a shield or bonus armor)
+- Vigilance: stays proc'ed when your base armor remains untouched (like when using a shield or having bonus armor)

 #### Weapons